WAXE Reaches Self Reported Market Capitalization of $328.55 Million (WAXE)

-WAXE (WAXE) traded 1.1% higher against the U.S. dollar during the 1 day period ending at 9:00 AM ET on December 27th.
-During the last week, WAXE has traded up 6.8% against the U.S. dollar.
-One WAXE coin can now be purchased for approximately $74.93 or 0.00174584 BTC on major cryptocurrency exchanges.
-WAXE has a market cap of $328.55 million and $138,331.41 worth of WAXE was traded on exchanges in the last day.
+WAXE (WAXE) traded 3.8% higher against the US dollar during the 24-hour period ending at 8:00 AM Eastern on January 2nd.
+During the last seven days, WAXE has traded down 1.1% against the US dollar.
+One WAXE coin can currently be bought for $73.31 or 0.00160610 BTC on major exchanges.
+WAXE has a total market cap of $328.55 million and $31,438.92 worth of WAXE was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.